-Low Level Laser therapy, also known as cold laser or photo-biomodulation has existed since 1967 but has predominantly been used in Europe and Asia.
-Low level laser has the capacity to heal various dysfunctions in the body, increase blood flow to tissue and reduce inflammation.
+Low-level laser therapy, also known as cold laser or photo-biomodulation, has existed since 1967 but has predominantly been used in Europe and Asia.
+Low-level laser has the capacity to heal various dysfunctions in the body, increase blood flow to tissue and reduce inflammation.
 Additionally, this therapy is painless, non-invasive, and carries a low risk as it does not use ionizing radiation.

 LASER FOR FERTILITY

 Western reproductive medicine has traditionally maintained that aging and declining egg quality is irreversible.
-Recent ground-breaking research with low level laser therapy from in Denmark and Japan is showing that it may be possible to improve egg quality and improve fertility in women.
+Recent ground-breaking research with low level laser therapy from Denmark and Japan is showing that it may be possible to improve egg quality and improve fertility in women.
 The studies show that low level laser therapy used on acupuncture points on the neck and over the abdomen enhance mitochondrial activity and ATP production, increase blood flow and helps to reduce oxidative damage.
-These studies are showing that low level laser may significantly boost the pregnancy rates of women who have been unsuccessful with other assisted reproduction treatments like vitro fertilization (IVF).
+These studies are showing that low level laser may significantly boost the pregnancy rates of women who have been unsuccessful with other assisted reproductive treatments like vitro fertilization (IVF).

 Every cell in the body is powered by tiny organelles called mitochondria.
 Women's eggs have almost 200 times more mitochondria than any other cell in the body.
-Mitochondria of older eggs produces less ATP, which is the source of cellular energy.
+Mitochondria of older eggs produce less ATP, which is the source of cellular energy.
 This has a significant impact on fertility, as the rate of division and successful implantation of embryos has more to do with how much energy (ATP) the eggs are producing than with maternal age.

 Please contact the office if you are interested in the Laser Fertility Program.

 The following information on Photobiomodulation for Hashimoto's is from Dr. Isabella Wentz PharmD: